| Go to Allan's Page | Holidays Home Page | Go to Deb's Page | ||

 After a very quick dinner we again went into the city to the “Karnaval” concert hall for an excellent evening of Russian songs and dancing by the Ensemble of the Russian Army.

 The next morning was our visit to the Winter Palace, now better known as The Hermitage Museum.
-In the 2˝ hours we had we didn’t see a lot, but it made us decide we have to go back to St Petersburg to spend more time there ( I didn't take any pictures, but you can find them all in their website).
+In the 2˝ hours we had we didn’t see a lot, but it made us decide we have to go back to St Petersburg to spend more time there ( I didn't take any pictures in 2007, but see above for a few that I took when we returned in 2011; you can also find everything in their official website).
 The highlights were walking through the State Rooms, seeing two Leonardo paintings, and then having time to see the Impressionist paintings.

 The afternoon saw us visiting the Yusopov Palace.
 It was here that Rasputin was killed – 3 times.
 The first two attempts failed: Poison, Shooting, then his throat was cut and he died!
 The Palace has a theatre, Turkish room and a grand ballroom which is often used for concerts now.
 In the basement are tableaux of the last hours of Rasputin who dined at the Palace with members of the Army.